Coast Guard, DHS.

 A. Regulatory Planning and Review

+Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
+Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
+This NPRM has not been designated a “significant regulatory action,” under Executive Order 12866.
+Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.
 This regulatory action determination is based on the size, location, duration, and time-of-day of the special local regulation.
-Vessel traffic would be able to safely transit around the proposed race area which would impact a small designated area in Wrangell Harbor for 4 hours.
-Moreover, the Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the race area, and the rule would allow vessels to seek permission to enter the race area.
+Vessel traffic will be able to safely transit around the race area, which will impact a small designated area in Wrangell Harbor for 8 hours.
+Moreover, the Coast Guard will issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the race area, and the rule will allow vessels to seek permission to enter or transit through the race area.

 B. Impact on Small Entities

-While some owners or operators of vessels intending to transit the race area may be small entities, for the reasons stated in section V.A above this rule would not have a significant economic impact on any vessel owner or operator.
+While some owners or operators of vessels intending to transit the special local regulation area may be small entities, for the reasons stated in section IV.A above, this rule will not have a significant economic impact on any vessel owner or operator.

 C. Collection of Information